ar5had/mozilla-lightning-gsoc-notes/important-points.md

 * If you get remote xul warning, then set dom.allow_XUL_XBL_for_file to true.
 You can set it by going to EDIT > PREFERENCES > ADVANCED > CONFIG EDITOR

 * To do the same thing in browser, goto `about:config` and search for `dom.allow_XUL_XBL_for_file` if found set it true else right click and add new boolean.

+* Weekly basis is pretty broad for deliverables, it would be best to plan deliverables using the points system.
+Calculate how many weeks you have, 5 days per week, 2 points per day.
+Then you know how many points you have for planning.
+Then break down each task into small units, not more than 5 points